A Master Planned Community in Durango, Colorado

 2025 Price Range

-Based on 2025 calendar year MLS sales data for Three Springs, Durango CO.
-Updated April 2026.
+Based on 2025 calendar year MLS sales data for Three Springs, Durango CO (15 stick built single family, 8 townhouse, plus residential lot sales).
+Updated June 2026.

-Your Complete Guide to Buying a Home in Three Springs, Durango
+Your Guide to Buying a Home in Three Springs, Durango

-Three Springs has become the destination neighborhood for homebuyers relocating to Durango, first-time purchasers looking for an attainable entry point into the market, and established residents seeking the convenience of a walkable, amenity-rich community.
-If you're considering a home purchase in Three Springs, this guide covers everything you need to know — from understanding the neighborhood's layout and housing stock to navigating the buying process with confidence.
+Three Springs draws homebuyers relocating to Durango, first time purchasers looking for an entry point into the market, and established residents seeking the convenience of a walkable, amenity rich community.
+If you are considering a home purchase in Three Springs, this guide covers what you need to know, from the neighborhood's layout and housing stock to the buying process.

 Understanding the Three Springs Housing Market

-The Three Springs real estate market has matured significantly since the first homes were delivered in the early 2010s.
-What began as an ambitious master plan on 681 acres has evolved into one of Durango's most active residential neighborhoods.
-In the 2025 calendar year, 19 homes sold in Three Springs.
-Single-family homes traded at a median price of approximately $707,000 (median $447/sqft), while condos and townhomes sold at a median of $549,000.
-Additionally, 4 residential lots sold at a median of $149,000 for buyers looking to build new.
+The Three Springs real estate market has matured since the first homes were delivered.
+In the 2025 calendar year, 23 homes sold in Three Springs: 15 stick built single family homes at a median of $706,500 ($450 per square foot), and 8 townhouses and condos at a median of $554,000.
+Four single residential lots also sold at a median of $148,750 for buyers building new.
 Sale prices ranged from $520,000 to $900,000 across all residential property types.

-Buyers in Three Springs have the advantage of choosing between new construction and resale properties.
-New construction allows you to select finishes, floor plans, and lot positions within the developing phases of the neighborhood.
+Buyers in Three Springs can choose between new construction and resale properties.
+Of the 23 residential sales in 2025, 6 were new construction.
+New construction lets you select finishes, floor plans, and lot positions within the developing phases.
 Resale homes, particularly those in the original phases along Clear Spring Avenue, Salt Brush Street, and Sage View Street, offer established landscaping, proven floor plans, and immediate availability.
-Both carry the benefit of the neighborhood's energy-efficient building standards — homes here use approximately 33% less energy than standard code-built homes in the region.
+Per the developer's sustainability program, homes here are built to use 33% less energy than typical code built homes in the region.

 HOA and Metro District Fees

 Every home in Three Springs is part of both a Master Association and a Residential Association, managed by CCMC.
-As of 2026, the recurring fees break down as follows: the Three Springs Master Association is $45.75 per quarter ($183/year), the Residential Association is $99 per quarter ($396/year), and the Metro District Operation Fee is $165.50 semiannually ($331/year).
-That brings the total annual recurring cost to approximately $910 per year for standard single-family homes.
+As of 2026, the recurring fees are: the Three Springs Master Association at $45.75 per quarter ($183 per year), the Residential Association at $99 per quarter ($396 per year), and the Metro District Operation Fee at $165.50 semiannually ($331 per year).
+That brings the total annual recurring cost to approximately $910 per year for standard single family homes.
 Vacant lots pay a reduced Residential Association rate of $24.75 per quarter.

-At closing, buyers should budget for one-time transfer fees including resale disclosure and lien estoppel fees ($150 per association for initial sales, or $295 per association for owner-to-owner resales), working capital contributions ($183 Master + $396 Residential = $579), and Homewise document fees ($18 per association).
-Sellers should be aware of the affordable/attainable housing fee of 0.50% of the gross sale price, which is seller-paid.
-Your agent should provide a detailed breakdown of all fees specific to your transaction before you make or accept an offer.
+At closing, buyers should budget for one time transfer fees including resale disclosure and lien estoppel fees ($150 per association for initial sales, or $295 per association for owner to owner resales), working capital contributions ($183 Master plus $396 Residential, $579 combined), and Homewise document fees ($18 per association).
+Sellers pay an affordable and attainable housing fee of 0.50% of the gross sale price.
+Your agent should provide a breakdown of all fees specific to your transaction before you make or accept an offer.

 What to Expect from the Buying Process

-Purchasing a home in Three Springs follows the standard Colorado real estate transaction process, but there are neighborhood-specific considerations worth noting.
-Covenant-controlled communities like Three Springs require buyers to review and acknowledge the CC&Rs (Covenants, Conditions, and Restrictions) and the Design Review Guidelines, which govern everything from exterior paint colors to landscaping requirements.
-This isn't unusual for master-planned communities, and the standards are part of what keeps Three Springs visually cohesive and property values strong.
+Purchasing a home in Three Springs follows the standard Colorado real estate transaction process, with neighborhood specific considerations.
+Covenant controlled communities like Three Springs require buyers to review and acknowledge the CC&Rs (Covenants, Conditions, and Restrictions) and the Design Review Guidelines, which govern items from exterior paint colors to landscaping requirements.
+These standards are part of what keeps Three Springs visually cohesive.

-Given Durango's competitive in-town market, homes in Three Springs can move quickly — particularly well-priced three-bedroom homes and newer construction.
-Having your financing pre-approved, understanding the neighborhood's fee structures in advance, and working with an agent who has specific Three Springs experience will put you in the strongest position.
-A local lender who understands the metro district tax implications is also essential, as these affect your qualifying ratios differently than standard property taxes.
+Having your financing pre approved, understanding the fee structures in advance, and working with an agent who has specific Three Springs experience puts you in a strong position.
+A local lender who understands the metro district tax structure is also useful, since these costs affect your qualifying ratios differently than standard property taxes.

 Why Buyers Choose Three Springs

-The reasons buyers gravitate to Three Springs are consistent: walkability, trail access, proximity to Mercy Hospital and the growing Mercado business district, energy-efficient homes, and a genuine sense of community that can be hard to find in newer developments.
-The upcoming Three Springs Elementary School — breaking ground in 2026 and opening in 2028 — will add another compelling reason for families.
-And the neighborhood's connection to Durango's broader trail network, eventually linking to the Animas River Trail via the SMART 160 project, means residents can bike or walk to downtown without ever touching a road.
+Buyers point to walkability, trail access, proximity to Mercy Hospital and the growing Mercado business district, energy efficient homes, and a sense of community.
+The Three Springs Elementary School, planned to break ground in 2026 and open in 2028, adds another reason for families.
+The neighborhood's connection to Durango's broader trail network, eventually linking to the Animas River Trail via the SMART 160 project, means residents can bike or walk toward downtown.

 Ready to start your home search in Three Springs?
-I'll help you understand the market, identify the right properties, and negotiate with confidence.
+I will help you understand the market, identify the right properties, and negotiate with confidence.

-Your Complete Guide to Selling a Home in Three Springs, Durango
+Your Guide to Selling a Home in Three Springs, Durango

-Selling a home in Three Springs, Durango is a fundamentally different proposition than selling in most other Durango neighborhoods.
-The master-planned nature of the community, the consistent architectural standards, the ongoing development activity, and the neighborhood's strong brand recognition all create unique advantages for sellers — but also require a tailored marketing strategy to maximize your return.
-This guide walks you through what makes selling in Three Springs distinct and how to position your home for the strongest possible outcome.
+Selling a home in Three Springs, Durango differs from selling in most other Durango neighborhoods.
+The master planned layout, the consistent architectural standards, the ongoing development activity, and the neighborhood's name recognition all shape how a home should be marketed.
+This guide walks through what makes selling in Three Springs distinct.

 The Three Springs Advantage for Sellers

-In the 2025 calendar year, 19 homes sold in Three Springs — 15 single-family homes at a median of $707,000 and 4 condos/townhomes at a median of $549,000.
-Single-family homes moved at a median of 44 days on market, while attached units averaged longer at around 133 days.
-Four residential lots also sold at a median of $149,000 for buyers building new.
-Homes that are well-maintained and properly priced consistently attract strong interest, particularly during the spring and summer selling seasons when Durango's real estate market is most active.
+In the 2025 calendar year, 23 homes sold in Three Springs: 15 stick built single family homes at a median of $706,500 and 8 townhouses at a median of $554,000.
+Single family homes sold in a median of 44 days on market, while townhouses sold in a median of 99 days.
+Four single residential lots also sold at a median of $148,750 for buyers building new.

 Pricing Your Three Springs Home

-Accurate pricing is the single most important factor in a successful sale, and Three Springs requires a nuanced approach.
-Because the neighborhood has multiple phases with different builders, lot sizes, and finish levels, a comparable market analysis must account for these variations.
-A home on a 0.17-acre lot along Oxbow Circle will command a different price per square foot than a townhome on Sierra Vista Street, even if the bedroom count and square footage are similar.
-Your agent should be pulling comps from within Three Springs — not from Durango broadly — and adjusting for phase, lot position, garage configuration, and finish quality.
+Accurate pricing is the single most important factor in a successful sale, and Three Springs has multiple phases with different builders, lot sizes, and finish levels, so a comparative market analysis must account for these variations.
+A home on a 0.17 acre lot along Oxbow Circle will price differently per square foot than a townhome on Sierra Vista Street, even with similar bedroom counts and square footage.
+Your agent should pull comparable sales from within Three Springs, not from Durango broadly, and adjust for phase, lot position, garage configuration, and finish quality.

-One common mistake sellers make in Three Springs is overpricing based on new construction pricing.
-Resale homes compete with builder pricing in active phases, and buyers with the option of choosing a brand-new home with custom finishes will weigh that against a resale listing.
-Understanding where new construction pricing sits in the current phase is essential to positioning your resale home competitively.
-Sellers should also factor in the affordable/attainable housing fee of 0.50% of the gross sale price, which is seller-paid at closing — on a $700,000 sale, that's $3,500.
+Resale homes compete with builder pricing in active phases, so a buyer weighing a brand new home with custom finishes against a resale listing will compare the two directly.
+Understanding where new construction pricing sits in the current phase helps you position a resale home.
+Factor in the affordable and attainable housing fee of 0.50% of the gross sale price, paid by the seller at closing.
+On a $700,000 sale, that is $3,500.
 Your net proceeds calculation should account for this alongside standard closing costs and commissions.

 Preparing Your Home for Sale

-Three Springs homes share a common architectural language — front porches, consistent setbacks, and cohesive streetscapes.
-This means buyers are comparing your home directly against neighbors in a visually uniform environment.
-Small details matter enormously.
-Fresh landscaping, clean exterior surfaces, a well-maintained front porch, and modern interior finishes all contribute to a home that stands out within the neighborhood's visual consistency.
-Because lot sizes are compact, curb appeal has an outsized impact — there's nowhere to hide deferred maintenance when your front door is 20 feet from the sidewalk.
+Three Springs homes share a common architectural language of front porches, consistent setbacks, and cohesive streetscapes, so buyers compare your home directly against neighbors in a visually uniform setting.
+Fresh landscaping, clean exterior surfaces, a well kept front porch, and updated interior finishes all help a home stand out.
+Because lots are compact, curb appeal carries weight, with the front door close to the sidewalk.

 Marketing a Three Springs Home

 Effective marketing in Three Springs goes beyond standard MLS photography.
 Your listing should tell the story of the neighborhood, not just the home.
-Buyers purchasing in Three Springs are buying into a lifestyle — the ability to walk to dinner at Homeslice, walk or bike to Mercy Hospital, run the Telegraph Trails after work, and attend concerts at Three Springs Plaza on summer evenings.
-Professional photography is table stakes.
-Drone footage showing the home's position within the neighborhood, its proximity to trails and open space, and the broader mountain setting provides context that interior photos alone cannot convey.
+Buyers here are buying into the ability to walk to dinner at Homeslice, walk or bike toward Mercy Hospital, ride the Telegraph Trails after work, and attend concerts at Three Springs Plaza in summer.
+Professional photography is a baseline, and drone footage that shows the home's position relative to trails, open space, and the broader setting provides context that interior photos alone cannot.

 Timing the Market

-With the new Three Springs Elementary School breaking ground in 2026, sellers in the near term may benefit from the anticipation effect — families buying now to establish residency before the school opens in 2028.
-This is a compelling narrative to include in your listing's marketing materials and conversations with buyer agents.
+With the Three Springs Elementary School planned to break ground in 2026, sellers in the near term can include the school's 2028 opening as part of the neighborhood story in listing materials and conversations with buyer agents.

 Thinking about selling your Three Springs home?
-I'll provide a detailed market analysis, pricing strategy, and marketing plan tailored specifically to Three Springs.
+I will provide a market analysis, pricing strategy, and marketing plan tailored to Three Springs.

 Three Springs Real Estate FAQ

-Based on 2025 calendar year MLS data, the median sold price for single-family homes in Three Springs is approximately $707,000, while condos and townhomes have a median of around $549,000.
-Residential lots for new construction sold at a median of $149,000.
-Overall prices ranged from $520,000 to $900,000.
-The median price per square foot for single-family homes is approximately $447.
+Based on 2025 calendar year MLS data, the median sold price for stick built single family homes in Three Springs was $706,500, while townhouses and condos had a median of $554,000.
+Residential lots for new construction sold at a median of $148,750.
+Overall residential prices ranged from $520,000 to $900,000.
+The median price per square foot for single family homes was $450.
 Pricing varies based on phase, lot size, bedroom count, and whether the home is new construction or resale.

 Yes.
-As of 2026, Three Springs has a Master Association ($183/year) and a Residential Association ($396/year), both managed by CCMC, plus a Metro District Operation Fee ($331/year).
-The total annual recurring cost is approximately $910 for standard single-family homes.
-At closing, buyers pay one-time working capital fees ($579 combined) and resale disclosure fees ($295 per association for resales).
-Sellers pay an affordable/attainable housing fee of 0.50% of the gross sale price.
-Some sub-neighborhoods, such as certain townhome communities, may have additional HOA fees.
+As of 2026, Three Springs has a Master Association ($183 per year) and a Residential Association ($396 per year), both managed by CCMC, plus a Metro District Operation Fee ($331 per year).
+The total annual recurring cost is approximately $910 for standard single family homes.
+At closing, buyers pay one time working capital fees ($579 combined) and resale disclosure fees ($295 per association for resales).
+Sellers pay an affordable and attainable housing fee of 0.50% of the gross sale price.
+Some sub neighborhoods, such as certain townhome communities, may have additional HOA fees.

 Three Springs is developed by GF Properties Group, LLC, a subsidiary of the Southern Ute Indian Tribe Growth Fund.
-The Southern Ute Indian Tribe is headquartered in nearby Ignacio, Colorado and reportedly holds the highest credit rating in the state.
-The development began planning in 2001–2002 and is designed as Southwest Colorado's first Traditional Neighborhood Development.
+The Southern Ute Indian Tribe is headquartered in nearby Ignacio, Colorado.
+The development is designed as Southwest Colorado's first Traditional Neighborhood Development.

 Yes.
 As Three Springs continues to develop, residential lots become available in new phases.
-In 2025, lots sold in the range of $144,000–$150,000 for parcels between 0.14 and 0.22 acres.
-Buyers must work with approved builders and follow the neighborhood's architectural and design review guidelines, which maintain the community's cohesive streetscape and quality standards.
-Contact a Three Springs-experienced agent for current lot availability.
+In 2025, single residential lots sold from $144,000 to $150,000 for parcels between 0.14 and 0.22 acres, at a median of $148,750.
+Buyers work with approved builders and follow the neighborhood's architectural and design review guidelines, which maintain the community's cohesive streetscape.
+Contact a Three Springs experienced agent for current lot availability.

 Work with Someone Who Knows Three Springs